nbloomf/nbloomf.md/projects.md

 * [**Arithmetic Made Difficult**](/pages/amd/index.html)

-    Wherein we develop number theory in excruciating detail from a category-ish perspective.
+    Wherein we develop some elementary number theory in excruciating detail from a category-ish perspective.
 With proofs and programs.